Roy DeMeo: Empire Boulevard operation

-As 1979 continued, DeMeo began to expand his business activities, in particular his auto theft operation, which soon became the largest in history of New York City.
-Dubbed the Empire Boulevard Operation by Federal Bureau of Investigation (FBI) agents, it consisted of hundreds of stolen cars being shipped from the port of Newark to Kuwait and Puerto Rico.
+As 1979 continued, DeMeo began to expand his business activities, in particular his car theft operation, which soon became the largest in New York history.
+Dubbed the Empire Boulevard Operation by the FBI, it consisted of hundreds of stolen cars being shipped from Port Newark to Kuwait and Puerto Rico.
 DeMeo put together a group of five active partners in the operation, all of whom earned approximately $30,000 a week each in profit.
-Aside from stolen automobiles, DeMeo was also shipping cigarettes and pornographic magazines to the Middle East.
+Aside from stolen cars, DeMeo was also shipping cigarettes and pornographic magazines to the Middle East.

-Aside from the active partners, other associates and crew members performed the actual stealing of the automobiles off the streets of New York.
+Aside from the active partners, crew members and other associates performed the actual theft of the automobiles off the streets of New York.
 Among these associates was Vito Arena, a long-time car thief and armed robber who began working for DeMeo in 1978 after murdering his old partner.
 Like DiNome, Arena became closely involved with the DeMeo crew by the end of the 1970s.
-In 1979, the Empire Boulevard Operation was nearly stopped by a legitimate car dealer who threatened to inform the police.
-He was murdered along with an uninvolved acquaintance before he could provide authorities with information.
+In 1979, the Empire Boulevard Operation was nearly stopped by a legitimate car dealer who threatened to inform police.
+The car dealer was murdered along with an uninvolved acquaintance before he could provide authorities with information.